Assertor1290/Android-Tutorial/README.md

 # Android-Tutorial
 Developing sample apps to learn Android app development.
 The tutorial will consist of theory from different websites, github codes and my own codes.
 Special credits to Medium.com, MindOrks, Vogella, CodePath Tutorials, etc.

+No copywright infringement intended.